 Literature on public transport provision and improvements is particularly relevant for the context of this contribution.
-Research examining the impact of enhancing public transportation generally reports a decrease in air pollution.
-Li et al. (2019) assess the effect of subway expansion on air quality in China, while Lalive et al. (2018) investigate the impact of increased regional rail service in Germany.
+Li et al. (2019), for example, assess the effect of subway expansion on air quality in China, while Lalive et al. (2018) investigate the impact of increased regional rail service in Germany.
 Additionally, Chen and Whalley (2012) explore the consequences of introducing a new rail transit system in Taipei.
 All these studies conclude that such policies lead to an improvement in air quality, effectively reducing air pollution.
 Gendron-Carrier et al. (2022) examine the effect of opening subway systems on air pollution in 58 cities, and despite observing no average effect, they identify a decrease in air pollution specifically in cities that initially had higher levels of pollution.

-Studies investigating the effects of fare decreases generally report a decrease in air pollution.
-For instance, research by Aydin and Kürschner Rauck (2023) and Gohl and Schrauth (2024) examine the impact of the 9-Euro ticket introduced in Germany in 2022 on air quality.
+Studies on the effects of fare decreases include, for instance, Aydin and Kürschner Rauck (2023) and Gohl and Schrauth (2024), who examine the impact of the 9-Euro ticket introduced in Germany in 2022 on air quality.
 Both studies observed a decline in air pollution following the introduction of the 9-euro ticket, with more significant reductions noted in regions well-served by public transit systems.
 In contrast, Borsati et al. (2023) investigate the effects of a four-month public transport subsidy implemented in Spain in 2022 but finds no significant evidence of improved air quality.